HimaChitalia/HimaChitalia.github.io/_posts/2017-05-23-why_rails_method_redirect_to_ate_up_my_1-2_hours.markdown

 ![Imgur](http://i.imgur.com/DMKuAZb.png)

 But, aa...
 No luck!
-Finally, after drinking a cup of coffee, spending really good chunk time on it, I decided to take help of Learn experts.
+Finally, after drinking a cup of coffee, spending really good chunk of time on it, I decided to take help of Learn experts.
 And realized that my mistake was something that I never thought of!

 A space between redirect_to and opening bracket after that!!!!
 Removed it, and everything started working again.